zjunlp/EasyEdit/examples/SPLIT.md

 - **Preference–Utility Mechanism.** We introduce an activation-manifold analysis showing that preference arises from projection onto target directions, while utility degradation is primarily driven by off-manifold deviations, yielding predictive log-odds–control relationships.

-- **PRISM Steering Method.** Guided by this mechanism, we propose **PRISM**, a preference–utility joint training objective that improves controllability while better preserving utility.
+- **SPILT Steering Method.** Guided by this mechanism, we propose **SPILT**, a preference–utility joint training objective that improves controllability while better preserving utility.

 ## Table of Contents